Return to top

 Notes

-• For a chewier cookie, switch out about 2 tablespoons of the coconut or granulated sugar for brown sugar.
-Brown sugar has molasses which helps make cookies moist and even softer.
+• Make them chewy: For a chewier cookie, I swap about 2 tablespoons of the coconut or granulated sugar for brown sugar.
+Brown sugar has molasses, which helps make cookies moist and even softer.

-• Make sure to spoon and level your flour into your measuring cup, versus using your measuring cup to scoop out the flour.
+• Measure precisely: For best results with this eyeball cookies recipe, I make sure to spoon and level the flour into a measuring cup, versus using a measuring cup to scoop out the flour.

 Nutrition